ConsciousML/terragrunt-template-catalog-aws/docs/development.md

 - Defines dependencies on other units (if needed)
 - Maps unit inputs to module variables

-### 4. Add to a Stack
+### 4. Create a Local Stack for Testing
-Either create a new stack in `stacks/your_stack/` or add your unit to an existing stack that:
+Create a local stack in `examples/stacks/your_stack/local/terragrunt.stack.hcl` that:
+- References units using `${get_repo_root()}/units/unit_name` for local development
 - Combines multiple units into a cohesive infrastructure deployment
-- Passes values from stack parameters to unit inputs
-- Defines the deployment path for each unit

-### 5. Instantiate the Stack
-Write an example in `examples/stacks/your_example/` that:
-- Demonstrates concrete usage of your stack
-- Provides configuration values
+- Provides concrete configuration values for testing

-**Important**: remember to set the version of your source to your current branch or use the following to automate reference selection:
+- Uses automatic version detection:

 ```hcl
 locals {
   # Sets the reference of the source code to: